g1en1995/Terraform_Basics/SetUpTerraform/ReadMe.md

   }
 }
 ```
-We can reference the vpc.id in subnet creation.
+We can reference the vpc.id in subnet creation using the name of vpc we have created.